 Saihoji (Kokedera) Temple 西芳寺

-Saihoji Temple - or, as it is more commonly known: Kokedera (苔寺; "moss temple") - was founded in the fourteenth century and is located on a spacious 4.5 acres in Matsuo, south west Kyoto, 800 meters (half a mile) south west of Matsuno-o Shrine.
+Saihoji Temple - or, as it is more commonly known: Kokedera (苔寺 "moss temple") - was founded in the fourteenth century and is located on a spacious 2 hectares (4.5 acres) in Matsuo, south west Kyoto, 800 meters (half a mile) south west of Matsuno-o Shrine (Matsuo Taisha).

 The garden is split level, with the upper level featuring a kare-sansui traditional dry landscape garden, and the lower level a pond shaped like the kanji for "heart" with a strolling path around it, and designed to give the impression that the pond has a geographical connection with the hills in the background.

 There are an estimated 120 species of moss at Saihoji covering much of the grounds.
-Fall is a special time to visit, when the temple's trees color the grounds, but the moss is at its greenest in early summer in May or June.
+Fall is a special time to visit, when the temple's trees color the grounds, but the moss is at its greenest in early summer - May and June.

-You must apply by return postcard.
-The fee is 3,000 yen, which is the highest in Kyoto.
-Prior to entering, you will be asked to take part in two hours of zazen or the chanting of sutras.
+The visit fee charged by Saihoji is 3,000 yen per person, which is the highest in Kyoto.
+Prior to entering, you will be asked to take part in a period of zazen or the chanting of sutras.
 This lasts 40 minutes to an hour but allowance is made for people to retire early from this, especially the elderly, infirm or non-Japanese visitors.

 Moss Temple Access - how to get to Saihoji